cpwood/Pico-Stub/README.md

 ## Generating the Stubs

+This isn't something you *need* to do; the stubs are already included in this repository within the `stubs` directory.

-This can be done using [Micropython-Stubber](https://github.com/Josverl/micropython-stubber).
+However, if you want to do this yourself, you can do so using [Micropython-Stubber](https://github.com/Josverl/micropython-stubber).

 * [Using Micropython-Stubber](micropython-stubber.md#generating-the-stubs)